Paul is a member of the

 Current Research

-developed the Vector
+compilers.
+I have developed the Vector

-Pascal vectorising multi-core compiler, and am supervising a number
+Pascal vectorising multi-core compiler, and am

-of students working on this and on vectorising Fortran compilers for
+supervising a number of students working on this and

-- Econophysics.
+Econophysics.
 I work with

-researchers internationally on applying insights from information
+researchers internationally on applying

-can see a web page
+see a web

-that computes the equilibrium rate of profit for different countries
+page that computes the equilibrium rate of

-using a model we have developed.
+developed.
 This work is summarised in the book Classical

 Econophysics.

-- Physical Foundations of Computability.
+Foundations of Computability.
+I am interested

 Previous Research

-of my research at Glasgow has involved the building of moving stereo
+at Glasgow has involved the building of moving stereo

 models of people and their faces.